Cray-HPE/docs-csm/operations/rack_resiliency/Setup_rack_resiliency_post_install_upgrade.md

 **Note** : Ensure that the clusterpolicy `insert-labels-topology-constraints` is in `Ready` state.

-## Step 4: Perform a rollout restart of critical services
+## Step 4: Perform rollout restart of critical services

 Perform rollout restart of the critical services using the [script](../../upgrade/scripts/k8s/rr_critical_service_restart.py)